YaK User Documentation

 Artifact Providers

-An artifact provider is a repository that contains all the artifacts required to deploy components.
+An artifact provider is a repository that contains all the required to deploy components.
 In its current version, YaK supports AWS S3 bucket, Azure Blob Storage, and OCI Object Storage as artifact providers.
-See the artifact providers configuration page for more details.
+See the for more details.

 Components